Data Processing Agreement

 f.
 Transfer Mechanisms for Data Transfers.

-(A) Influencity shall not transfer European Data to any country or recipient not recognized as providing an adequate level of protection for Personal Data (within the meaning of European Data Protection Law), unless it first takes all such measures as are necessary to ensure the transfer is in compliance with applicable European Data Protection Laws.
-Such measures may include (without limitation) transferring such data to a recipient that is self-certified to the Privacy Shield, to a recipient that has achieved binding corporate rules authorization in accordance with European Data Protection Law, or to a recipient that has executed appropriate standard contractual clauses adopted or approved by the European Commission.
+Influencity shall not transfer European Data to any country or recipient not recognized as providing an adequate level of protection for Personal Data (within the meaning of European Data Protection Law), unless it first takes all such measures as are necessary to ensure the transfer is in compliance with applicable European Data Protection Laws.
+Such measures may include (without limitation) transferring such data, to a recipient that has achieved binding corporate rules authorization in accordance with European Data Protection Law, or to a recipient that has executed appropriate standard contractual clauses adopted or approved by the European Commission.

 g.
 Demonstration of Compliance.
 Influencity shall make available to Customer all information reasonably necessary to demonstrate compliance with this DPA and allow for and contribute to audits, including inspections by Customer in order to assess compliance with this DPA.
 Customer acknowledges and agrees that it shall exercise its audit rights under this DPA by instructing Influencity to comply with the audit measures described in this sub-section (g).
 Customer acknowledges that the Subscription Service is hosted by Influencity's data center partners who maintain independently validated security programs (including SOC 2 and ISO 27001) and Influencity's systems are regularly tested by independent third-party penetration testing firms.
 Upon request, Influencity shall supply (on a confidential basis) a summary copy of its penetration testing report(s) to Customer so that Customer can verify Influencity's compliance with this DPA.
 Further, at Customer's written request, Influencity will provide written responses (on a confidential basis) to all reasonable requests for information made by Customer necessary to confirm Influencity's compliance with this DPA, provided that Customer shall not exercise this right more than once per calendar year.

 a.
 Amendments.
-Notwithstanding anything else to the contrary in the Agreement and without prejudice to Section 3(c) (Security), Influencity reserves the right to make any updates and changes to this DPA and the terms that apply in Section 9 (a), para.
+Notwithstanding anything else to the contrary in the Agreement and without prejudice to Section 4(c) (Security), Influencity reserves the right to make any updates and changes to this DPA and the terms that apply in Section 10 (a), para.
 1 “Amendment; No Waiver” of the Agreement shall apply.

 b.
 Severability.
 If any individual provisions of this DPA are determined to be invalid or unenforceable, the validity and enforceability of the other provisions of this DPA shall not be affected.